 to your token, e.g. botXYZ1kdk1

 .
-In this example, I deserialize the JSON response payload from the Telegram API to a Java String and print to console alongside the returned status code.
+In this example, I deserialize the JSON response payload from the Telegram API to a Java String and print it to the console alongside the returned status code.

 Phil